RationalAsh/biorobotics-lab-nus/content/publication/GTacHandARoboticHandWithIntegrat2023Zeyu/index.md

 ---
 # {
 #     "journal": "{IEEE}/{ASME} Transactions on Mechatronics",
-#     "title": "{GTac}-Hand: A Robotic Hand With Integrated Tactile Sensing and Extrinsic Contact Sensing Capabilities",
+#     "title": "GTac-Hand: A Robotic Hand With Integrated Tactile Sensing and Extrinsic Contact Sensing Capabilities",
 #     "author": "Zeyu Lu and Haoyong Yu",
 #     "pages": "1--11",
 #     "publisher": "Institute of Electrical and Electronics Engineers ({IEEE})",